pankaj892/guess_number_python/README.md

 # guess_number_python

-## Guess the number game using Python
+## Guessing the number game using Python